-'''

 System.out.println(currentRoom.getLongDescription());

-'''

-The "long description" of a room now includes the description string and information about the exits, and may in the future include anything else there is to say about a room.
-When we make these future extensions, we will have to make changes to only the Room class.
+The 'long description' of a room now includes the description string, information about the exits, and may in the future include anything else there is to say about a room.
+When we make these future extensions, we will have to make changes to only a single class: the Room class.